-Notes: The figure depicts coefficient estimates for the effect of a one standard deviation higher exposure to pit closures per 1,000 inhabitants during childhood on over- and underweight BMI.
-Panel A shows the effect on BMI for overweight categories 1, 2, and 3 (otherwise 0).
-Panel B shows the effect on BMI for underweight categories -1, -2, and -3.
-No over- and underweight categories defined at age 0.
-Life-stages on x-axis are: 0 birth; 1 early- (no data in BCS); 2 mid-childhood; 3 adolescence; 4 early-; 5 young-; 6 mid-adulthood; 7 late 40s.
+Notes: The figure depicts coefficient estimates for the effect of a one standard deviation higher exposure to pit closures per 1,000 inhabitants during childhood on BMI over- (panel A) and underweight (panel B) categories.
+No individual falls into any over- or underweight categories at age 0.
+Life-stages on x-axis are: 0 birth; 1 early-(missing due to no data in BCS); 2 mid-childhood; 3 adolescence; 4 early-; 5 young-; 6 mid-adulthood; 7 late 40s.
 Baseline controls included.
 90%, 95% & 99% confidence intervals depicted.
 Standard errors clustered on county-survey.